wyfde1234/VRSphericVideoPlayer/README.md

-Based on OpenVR, this code can allow you to play panaroma video on spheric surface.
+Based on OpenVR, this code can allow you to play panaroma video or image on spheric surface.
 This code can be used with OpenVR example hellovr_opengl.

 Dependencies: